 If you want people to be able to return to modify their answers later, to be able to complete the questionnaire in several sessions, or to be able to prevent the same respondents from responding several times, you can:

 2.)
 Switch on the Maintain respondent session setting

 Both these settings can be found in the questionnaire settings under the General tab.

-Please note that if you have the Maintain respondent session setting on and the respondents are using the same device to answer the questionnaire, they should be advised to use their internet browser's incognito or private browser window.
+Please note that if you have the Maintain respondent session setting on and different respondents are using the same device to answer the questionnaire, they should use a reset link to access the survey again.
 Otherwise the system will overwrite the answers every time a new respondent replies.
 It is therefore advisable to not switch the setting on in such a situation.

 How does this actually work?
 How are you tracking respondents' answers?

 Using these mechanisms, we keep track of a respondent via the respondent identifier.
 The exceptions to this are:

 - the user clears the browser cache (this will also clear out local storage)

 - the 'Maintain respondent session' setting of the questionnaire is not set